 What is Forex Margin?

 If leverage refers to a short-term loan from your broker, forex margin refers to the downpayment you must make with your broker to obtain the loan, i.e., leverage.
-A tiny fraction of the total position is used for forex margin.
+A tiny fraction of the total position is used for the forex margin.
 The link between forex margin and forex leverage is inverse.
-So, when the forex margin need is only 0.25%, the broker is ready to offer a leverage of four hundred times or 400 times; but, when the forex margin condition is 10%, the leverage offered is only 10x, or 10 times.
+So, when the forex margin needed is only 0.25%, the broker is ready to offer a leverage of four hundred times or 400 times; but, when the forex margin condition is 10%, the leverage offered is only 10x, or 10 times.

 How does Leverage work?

 Now that you have learned the fundamentals of leverage in forex trading let’s see how leverage works in practice.
 An accountant, Mr. Rob, anticipates a rise in the USD/INR currency and purchases the USD/INR 1-month futures contract, now trading at Rs 73.3834.
 However, he only has Rs 10,000 to keep as a forex margin.
-He acquired 17 lots in Intraday using the margin calculator and the substantial leverage given by his broker.
+He acquired 17 lots Intraday using the margin calculator and the substantial leverage given by his broker.

 As projected, the USD/INR improved from 73.3834 to 74.3834, and Rob got a 170% profit.
 The Rs 9,979 in the previous example is the needed margin or security to be kept with the broker, and the broker offered Rob 120x leverage by enabling him to hold a stance of Rs 12.47 lakhs against Rs 9,979.
 As a result, Rob made a 170% intraday profit, far more than anything mutual funds or stocks could deliver.
 In forex trading, this is the potential of leverage.